 - fixed-rate certainty matters more than draw flexibility

-Start with “What problem am I trying to solve?”
+Don't start with "Which product is better?"
+Start with "What problem am I trying to solve?"

-If the goal is simplifying debt, taking a large amount at once, and locking a single payment, a cash-out refinance may be the cleaner move.
+If the goal is flexibility and preserving a great first mortgage, a HELOC often wins.
+If the goal is simplifying debt and locking a single payment, a cash-out refinance may be the cleaner move.